-In this article, we will take a look at how the IRS treats Bitcoin and other cryptocurrencies and how to include Bitcoin tax gains and losses in your tax return to avoid any problems and in fact, realize benefits!
+In this article, we will take a look at how the IRS treats Bitcoin and other cryptocurrencies and how to include Bitcoin tax gains and losses in your tax return to avoid any problems!

-IRS and Virtual Currency: How is Bitcoin Taxed in the United States?
+How Is Bitcoin Taxed In The United States?

-But even with these goals, the IRS treats bitcoin as taxable property.
-As with stocks or real estate, you must report capital gains or losses and pay the appropriate bitcoin tax rates.
+But even with these goals, the IRS treats bitcoin as taxable property like stocks or real estate, and you must report capital gains or losses and pay the appropriate bitcoin tax rates.
 These tax rates depend on how long the position was open and your individual tax bracket during a given year.

 Understanding Bitcoin And Taxes